phoenixframework/phoenix/B_adding_pages.md

 render conn, "index"
 ```

 This simply says that we want to render the index.html.eex template for our hello_controller.ex.
-Notice that we are ignorming the params arguement to the index function.
+Notice that we are ignoring the params argument to the index function.
 We aren't taking input from the request at all to render this page.

 On to rendering!